WICG/performance-memory/explainer.md

 * All script, including web assembly and Web Workers.
 This includes the backing store for array buffers.

+### Related Similar-Origin Browsing Contexts

 Browsing contexts can keep alive resources in [related similar-origin browsing contexts](https://html.spec.whatwg.org/multipage/browsers.html#groupings-of-browsing-contexts).
-Since JavaScript is a garbage-collected language, there's no way to attribute ownership of these resources to a single browsing context.
-As such, we must include all resources in related similar-origin browsing contexts.
+Since JavaScript is a garbage-collected language, there's no way to attribute ownership of a subset of resources in a browsing context.
+As such, memory estimate must include all resources in related similar-origin browsing contexts.

-getMemoryEstimate must include memory used by:
-* All related similar-origin browsing contexts.

-Some resources can be shared by multiple browsing contexts.
-If the resource is used by any related similar-origin browsing context, it must be included in the memory estimate.

-getMemoryEstimate must include memory used for:
-* ServiceWorkers controlling any window, iframe or worker that is otherwise being included in the memory estimate.
-* SharedWorkers accessible by any window, iframe or worker that is otherwise being included in the memory estimate.
-* Shared array buffers used by any browsing context that is otherwise being included in the memory estimate.

-### Related Similar-Origin Browsing Contexts

-Memory estimate must include all memory retainable by the current JavaScript execution context.
+See the first example in [Appendix B](#appendix-b) for an example of a memory problem involving retention of resources across browsing contexts.

+Aside: It's possible, given a resource X, to compute a graph of all resources retained by X. This could be used to provide a maximal retainable-subset of resources to use in different browsing contexts.
+This has two problems:
+* This will be slow.
+* This is context dependent, and potentially has high variance in time - small JavaScript changes [e.g. creation of a JavaScript function which captures a global variable] could lead to drastic changes in the maximal retainable-subset of resources.

 The following three statements are equivalent: